tcherwin/tomble/README.md

 ## Source material

-Five-letter words from *Gideon the Ninth*, *Harrow the Ninth*, and and  *Nona the Ninth*, all by the amazing Tamsyn Muir, copyright Tamsyn Muir and published by *Tordotcom*.
+Five-letter words from *Gideon the Ninth*, *Harrow the Ninth*, and *Nona the Ninth*, all by the amazing Tamsyn Muir, copyright Tamsyn Muir and published by *Tordotcom*.
 Words from the short stories "As Yet Unsent" and "The Mysterious Study of Dr. Sex" are forthcoming

 ## Notes on valid words